Edited and adapted for magicians by Mark Hanson

 It seemed that four hours should be enough.
 So I breathed easy for a bit.
 And then I learned about the work of Dr. K. Anders Ericsson.

-What Do Psychologists Say?
+What Do Psychologists Say about learning magic tricks?

 When it comes to understanding expertise and expert performance, psychologist Dr. Ericsson is perhaps the world’s leading authority.
 His scientific research is the basis for the “10,000-hour rule” which suggests that it requires at least ten years and/or 10,000 hours of deliberate practice to achieve an expert level of performance in any given domain.